 Using a secure mode, the indoor climate measurements for all participating households is transferred to a smart data platform.
 There – in conjunction with information about the local weather conditions provided by German weather service DWD – the data is analysed.

-This anonymised analysis is supported by the Technical University of Munich (TUM) from a scientific perspective.
-The goal of this analysis is to identify how the parameters weather, energy refurbishment and residents’ individual ventilation behaviour influence a healthy and comfortable indoor climate.
+The goal of this anonymised analysis is to identify how the parameters weather, energy refurbishment and residents’ individual ventilation behaviour influence a healthy and comfortable indoor climate.

 Long-term monitoring also makes it possible to identify possible energy savings due to optimised heating and ventilating behaviour.